Acerx-AMJ/Marooned/Marooned.md

 -make has staff stay on after you pick it up.
 How? global var in world. isn't reset by level switch.

+Played for 20 minutes, had 1 bad bug.
+Where skeleton was invincible. and game breaking bug where level 7 or something didn't have an exit. -moved the staff to a later level, once you pick it up you have it from then on. investigate the freeze bug.

+push then make a secret release.

+Could we make blunderbuss fire make the players light intensity and range get higher for .25 seconds? -Made intenstity and range change for the 0.1f seconds we show the muzzle flash.
+Triple the range and I actually lower the intensity, because it looked pretty jarring. over time I think I grew to like the effect.

+Had the option to have light leak through closed doors or light stop at closed doors.
+Chose to let it leak.
+It only ever looks bad when walking up to a closed door that has a light on the other side.
+Most of the time you get a cool effect of the light coming through the open door.
+I check for side colliders on doorways so the light only comes through the middle door part.
+Let it leak, until you can figure out how to recalculate baked lighting live.

+replaced smoothPath with SmoothWorldPath, where we smooth the world path instead of the tile path.
+Using the worldLOS checker, this is more reliable than the ray marching and theoretically would make the enemies use diagonals more and not be so rigid looking.
+In practice it looks about the same.
+Next try adding diagonal steps to the BFS.

+Finaly switched over to using the depth test and mask to sort the billboards.
+I was hanging on to my custom billboard sorter just because I put so much work into it, when all I needed to do was add an alpha cutoff shader to all billboards.
+So I went ahead and did that and it works, and now the T-rex isn't occluding bullets.
+I thought I might need the custom sorter for blended toward alpha edges on sprites, but I haven't needed semi transparent or blended billboards yet and don't think I will ever need that.
+We still manualy sort the billboards for no reason.
+When we put all the billboards into one vector of struct drawRequest.
+Having all the draws in one vector seems like a good idea, instead of character, fire, web, door, ect all having their own draw function.
+Although we have the gather function for all those things.
+I don't really want to go back and dismantel it, maybe there will be a reason to sort the billboards manualy in the future.